 Utah Historical Quarterly is the official journal of Utah history, published on behalf of the Utah State Historical Society since 1928.
 UHQ’s mission, from its earliest issues to the present, is to publish articles on all aspects of Utah history and to present Utah in the larger context of the West.
 UHQ’s editorial style emphasizes scholarly credibility, accessible language, and variety.
 The quarterly is filled with articles, book reviews, and photographs, as well field notes about documents, artifacts, historiography, oral history, and public history.
 Online supplements—including documents, galleries, and interviews—accompany each issue.

 Become a member of the Historical Society for your own copy mailed to your door.
 Each issue is accompanied by rich web supplements that introduce readers to sources, photos, interviews, and other engaging material.

-Volume 86, Number 4
+Volume 87, Number 1